How to Open an Offshore Bank Account Legally in a Overseas Bank

 you will have your offshore back-up-plan already in place.

 Having an offshore bank account isn’t what the headline say it is.
-Its not about tax evasion, secret stashes of cash, or shady dealings, its about ‘going where you’re treated best’.
-Going to a country that is economically sound, politically stable, with a banking environment that is fully functional, where you are able to reap the benefits of establishing multiple financially secure asset structures.
+Its not about tax evasion, secret stashes of cash, or shady dealings, its about going to a country that is economically sound, politically stable, with a banking environment that is fully functional, where you are able to reap the benefits of establishing multiple financially secure asset structures.

 Offshore banking doesn’t necessarily mean going to a traditional tax-havens such Bahamas, the Cayman Islands or Vanuatu, though there are still opportunities to be had there, it also extends to financial centers in modern ‘onshore’ environments such as Hong Kong, UAE, Liechtenstein, Singapore, and Georgia.